 In late December 2001, the Administration completed its review of the CTR program, and concluded that it should continue with most of the programs currently underway.
 It concluded that these programs were "effectively managed" and did serve U.S. interests.
-However, in April 2002, reports indicated that the Administration had decided that it would not certify that Russia was committed to its arms control obligations under the Chemical Weapons and Biological Weapons Conventions.
+However, in early 2002, the Administration decided that it would not certify that Russia was committed to its arms control obligations under the Chemical Weapons and Biological Weapons Conventions.
 The law states that this certification is necessary for a recipient nation to receive assistance under the CTR program or the State Department nonproliferation programs.
-The Administration did not accuse Russia of violating these agreements, and but it indicated that Russia had not cooperated fully with the United States in sharing information relevant to the implementation of these treaties.
-It has asked Congress to waive the requirement for the certification, but, in the meantime, Russia will not receive any additional funding to advance ongoing CTR projects or to begin new projects.
-Some observers have criticized this policy, noting that even the Administration agrees that these programs serve U.S. security interests, and that their suspension could undermine U.S. nonproliferation policy.
-Some believe the Administration's action reflects less concern about Russia's compliance with arms control agreements then it does the Administration's belief that these agreements do not work and should not remain in force.
+The Administration did not accuse Russia of violating these agreements, and but indicated that Russia had not cooperated fully with the United States in sharing information relevant to the implementation of these treaties.
+It has asked Congress to waive the requirement for the certification.
+Congress included a waiver for the remainder of FY2002 in the Supplemental Appropriations Bill signed by the President on August 2 (H.R.
+4775/P.L.
+107-206), so that Russia can continue to receive funds through the end of the fiscal year.
+The Senate Armed Services Committee approved a permanent waiver in its version of the FY2003 Defense Authorization Bill and the House approved a limited waiver.
+Some observers have criticized the Administration's policy on certification, noting that even the Administration agrees that these programs serve U.S. security interests, and that their suspension could undermine U.S. nonproliferation policy.
+Some believe Administration's action reflects less concern about Russia's compliance with arms control agreements then it does the Administration's belief that these agreements do not work and should not remain in force.